samwelwaruhiu/R/README.md

 ## Project Description

 This is a WorkOut Website project.
-It is a website where a user can view his or her workout gallery, Add his or her preferred workouts, and delete the workout that he or she desires.
+It is a website where a user can view his or her workout gallery, Search, Add his or her preferred workouts, and delete the workout that he or she desires.
 It is a well-organized software that includes six well-organized components as well as four client-side routers.

 ## Installation